chase-roohms/chase-roohms.github.io/src/content/blog/home-lab-setup.md

 ## Lessons Learned

 1. **Start small**: Add services gradually
-2. **Document everything**: Future you will thank present you - Confluence is free for individual users
+2. **Document everything**: Future you will thank present you (Confluence is free for individual users)
 3. **Security first**: Use VPNs and proper authentication

 ## Conclusion